mguymon/solr_sail/README.md

       <version>0.0.2</version>
     </dependency>

-May have to directly add the Sonatype Repo directly if the sync to Maven Central is slow.
+May have to add the Sonatype Repo if the sync to Maven Central is slow.

     <repositories>